meettyj/qebrain/README.md

-# qebrain / "Bilingual Expert" Can Find Translation Errors
+# qebrain_GPU-Test

-This repository provides an unofficial released implementation of paper ["Bilingual Expert" Can Find Translation Errors](https://arxiv.org/abs/1807.09433).
-Since the implementation details, data preprocessing, and other possibilities, it is not guaranteed to reproduce the results in [WMT 2018 QE task](http://www.statmt.org/wmt18/quality-estimation-task.html#results).
+This repository is forked from [lovecambi/qebrain](https://github.com/lovecambi/qebrain) and provides a GPU running test.
+In the paper ["Bilingual Expert" Can Find Translation Errors](https://arxiv.org/abs/1807.09433), which proposed the qebrain, the author has trained the model on 8 Nvidia P-100 GPUs for about 3 days until convergence.
+However, it may be challenging for us to have such computing resource.
+Thus, a quick experiment need to be done to find out the actual running time, or, whether it can be running or not.

 ## Requirements
 1. TensorFlow 1.12 `pip install tensorflow-gpu`